FREE Shipping on orders over $899

 6. Maintain a Healthy Weight

-Being overweight and obese are linked to an increased risk of eye diseases, such as glaucoma and diabetes , which can affect vision.
-Maintaining a healthy weight through a balanced diet and regular exercise is essential to preserving eye health.
+Being overweight and obese is linked to an increased risk of eye diseases, such as glaucoma and diabetes , which can affect vision.
+Maintaining a healthy weight through a balanced diet and regular exercise is essential for maintaining eye health.

-Hypertension and diabetes can have a negative impact on eye health.
-Maintain proper control of blood pressure and blood sugar to reduce the risk of vision problems.
+High blood pressure and diabetes can negatively impact eye health.
+Maintain proper blood pressure and blood sugar control to reduce your risk of vision problems.

 8. Hydration

-Drinking enough water is essential to keep your body and eyes well hydrated.
+Drinking enough water is essential to keeping your body and eyes well hydrated.
 Proper hydration can prevent dry eyes and maintain corneal health.

 9. Exercise your eyes